How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

-For 25 years in a row, the Omilo-team was celebrating Easter together with the students, except of the covid years in 2020 and 2021.
-But there is good news again; in April 2022 , we will welcome students again, from all over the world, and we are exited to celebrate Easter together.
+For 25 years in a row, the Omilo-team is celebrating Easter together with the students, except of the covid years in 2020 and 2021.

 If you can not be in Greece during Easter, but you are curious, then read below what Greek Easter is about, and watch some videos!